List of Fudge series characters: Brian Tumkin

 A famous author in Superfudge whose children's books Fudge likes.
 In one chapter he gives a lecture at Fudge and Peter's school.
 When Fudge gets called up to the stage Mr. Tumkin says they will do a game called Chalk Talk in which Fudge dictates characteristics of a person and Mr. Tumkin will draw it out.
 This scares Peter as Fudge is granted a big chance to embarrass Peter in front of the whole school.
 However, the person drawn ends up being Mr. Green, who is pleased by the results and asks Brian Tumkin to autograph the drawing so he can hang it in his office.

 Bicycle Bob

-Bicycle-shop owner who acts as mentor to the children.
+Bicycle-shop owner in Fudge-a-Mania who acts as mentor to the children.
 When Peter accidentally swallows a fly, Bicycle Bob welcomes him to the ISAF club (I Swallowed a Fly) and recommends vanilla ice cream.
 According to Judy Blume, he is based directly on a real person whom she met one summer when she was growing up, who did indeed own a bike shop.